telerik/ajax-docs/controls/calendar/client-side-programming/events/onviewselectorclick.md

-The **OnViewSelectorClick** client-side event handler is called when the user is about to select an entire view of dates by clicking on the view selector.
+The **OnViewSelectorClick** client-side event handler of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) is called when the user is about to select an entire view of dates by clicking on the view selector.
 The event occurs only if the **EnableViewSelector** property is set to **true**.

 The event handler receives two arguments: